 What The Red Lights On Your Thermostat Mean

-Each manufacturer may have its own error codes, so it’s a good idea for you to check your manual.
+Each manufacturer may have its own error codes, and many of them don’t include red lights.
+It’s always a good idea for you to check your manual.
 Below are the codes for a York Stellar system.

 |1 red flash||Gas valve issue||Call a technician|